flueke/mvme/doc/sphinx/source/analysis.rst

 * sigma x

-  Standard deviation over the x values.
+  Standard deviation of the x values.

 .. _analysis-ArrayMap: